Wahid-ul/Cancer-Genomics/README.md

 The main part of the workflow uses the package.

-I have generated some  common plots for visualising single-cell data, such as t-SNE plots and heatmaps.
+I have generated some  common plots for visualising single-cell data, such as t-SNE plots (using dimensionality reduction technology) and heatmaps.

+Name:
+Wahidul Alam Barbhuiya